aloklearning/python-rest-api-app/README.md

 [![githubbuild](https://img.shields.io/appveyor/build/gruntjs/grunt)](https://img.shields.io/appveyor/build/gruntjs/grunt)
 [![pyversion](https://img.shields.io/pypi/pyversions/django)](https://img.shields.io/pypi/pyversions/django)

-This project is a learning project created on the basis of learning from the Udemy course **REST APIs with FLASK and PYTHON**
+- This project is a learning project created on the basis of learning `backend development` from the Udemy course **REST APIs with FLASK and PYTHON**
+- This will consists of normal Flask level backend dev
+- Using Flask-JWT, Flask-RESTful for advanced backend operations
+- Using Sqlite3, SQLAlchemy for the Database Management

 ## Prerequisites